webqit/webqit-community.docs/oohtml/README.md

 *Details are in the [Subscript](subscript) documentation.
 Learn more about the event-based runtime, deep observability, bindings, the API, error handling, and the polyfill support.*

 ## Next Steps
 This introduction to OOHTML hopefully gives you a good overview of what each feature does.
 It becomes even more exciting when you check each feature out in detail.
-You definitely also want to try everything out by including the OOHTML polyfill on a page, pasting the code examples and running them right on your browser. ([Here are some more examples to try](examples))
+You definitely also want to try everything out by including the OOHTML polyfill on a blank page, pasting the code examples and running them right on your browser. ([Here are some more examples to try](examples).)
 Your personal experience may have something to give back in some way to OOHTML's development.

-If you'd like us to feature your usecase with OOHTML, do reach out via any of the means mentioned below.
+Also, if you'd like us to feature your usecase with OOHTML, do reach out via any of the means mentioned below.

 ## Supporting OOHTML
 *Platform feature* proposals aren't the easiest thing in the world!